jeremybarbet/react-native-modalize/README.md

 This component has been built with `react-native-gesture-handler` to address the common issue of **scrolling**, **swipping** and handling the **keyboard** behaviors, you can face with react-native's modal.

-This component comes with a ScrollView, the default content renderer, a FlatList and a SectionList.
+This component comes with a ScrollView, the default renderer, a FlatList and a SectionList.
 They are all three built-in and make your life easier, just pass your content and Modalize will handle the rest for you.

 <p align="left">
   <img src="https://user-images.githubusercontent.com/937328/59955680-22f6d200-947b-11e9-8744-991a728596df.gif" height="450" />